Death of Atsumi Yoshikubo: Possible effect on tourism

 In the immediate aftermath, concerns were expressed that the incident would result in a drop in Japanese tourism to Yellowknife, although it would not be known what impact there would be until wintertime, the next most popular time to see the auroras.
 "This will frighten the Japanese culture that a person has gone missing," said the director of the territorial tourism information centre that Yoshikubo had been videotaped visiting.
 However, Colin Dempsey, president of the Northern Frontier Visitors' Association, said that while he was sad for her family that she had apparently met her end in the area, among member businesses, "there is also a sense of relief that foul play has been ruled out in her disappearance."

 Similarly, he also believed that the elimination of the possibility of an accidental death would allay any potential concerns.
 He said the information centre had not received any inquiries from Japan about whether people should reconsider going to Yellowknife as a result of the disappearance.
 The manager of two local tour operators said, likewise, that there had been no cancellations by Japanese tourists.

 Among the small Japanese Canadian community in the city, most of whom make their living in businesses serving that particular tourist market, there was some concern that similarly suicidally inclined Japanese would try to emulate her.
 One tour operator doubted the possibility, noting that the costs of traveling to Yellowknife were too high.
 But, he said, he and his colleagues needed to be more vigilant in dissuading Japanese visitors from going out alone at night into the bush, since they could get lost as he feared Yoshikubo had done.

 By December, these concerns proved unfounded.
 Tour operators said that, in fact, not only were numbers not down, they had actually increased from the year before.
 "It didn't have any impact," said one kennel owner, who estimated that half his business came from Japan.

 Discovery of remains and identification

 At the beginning of September 2015, the RCMP announced that a hiker in an area off the Ingraham north of the city had found personal effects that were confirmed to be Yoshikubo's.
 Along with the effects were human remains.
 However, the agency said, it could take months of forensic testing before it could be determined whether or not those remains were hers.
-In April 2016 the RCMP confirmed they were, and announced that the case was closed.
+In April 2016 the RCMP confirmed the remains were of Yoshikubo, and announced that the case was closed.
 Since only bone fragments were left, they would not be able to perform an autopsy.